tropfcode/xrf-gui/xrfgui/README.txt

 working environment
 LINK: https://github.com/NSLS-II/PyXRF

-2. In the terminal, type the following command to install xrfgui pip install xrfgui
+2. In the terminal, type the following command to install xrfgui: pip install xrfgui

+3. While in the environmet setup from step 1, type the following in the command line to run xrfgui: xrfgui